azizi-zahra/azizi-zahra/README.md

 # Hello!
 I'm Zahra Azizi 🎈
 I'm a passionate computer engineering student with a keen interest in learning more about the world of programming!
-One of my favorite fields is Back-end software development.
-I'm learning various programming languages and technologies, such as Java, Python, and C++.
-Additionally, I strive to continually expand my knowledge and skills.
+I strive to continually expand my knowledge and skills.
 I enjoy working on challenging projects and collaborating with others to bring ideas to life.

 ---